Bringing your vision for an original product to life is frequently one of the biggest hurdles for aspiring entrepreneurs.

 On their own, these inspiring stories don’t provide an end-to-end blueprint for product development, but the similarities they share reveal some of the steps founders consistently take on the road to starting a business and shipping a finished product.

-New product development is the process of bringing an original product idea to market.
-Although it differs by industry, it can essentially be broken down into six stages: ideation, research, planning, prototyping, sourcing, and costing.
+New product development (NPD) is the process of bringing an original product idea to market.
+Although it differs by industry, it can essentially be broken down into seven stages: ideation, research, planning, prototyping, sourcing, costing, and commercialization.

-Many aspiring entrepreneurs get stuck on ideation, often because they’re waiting for a stroke of genius to reveal the perfect product they should sell.
-While building something fundamentally "new" can be creatively fulfilling, many of the best ideas are the result of iterating upon on an existing product.
+Many aspiring entrepreneurs get stuck on the first stage: ideation and brainstorming.
+This often is because they’re waiting for a stroke of genius to reveal the perfect product they should sell.
+While building something fundamentally “new” can be creatively fulfilling, many of the best ideas are the result of iterating upon an existing product.

 The SCAMPER model is a useful tool for quickly coming up with product ideas by asking questions about existing products.
 Each letter stands for a prompt:

-- Adapt (e.g. a bra with front clasps for nursing)
+- Adapt (e.g., a nursing bra with front clasps)

-By asking these questions, you can come up with novel ways to transform existing ideas or even adapt them for a new target audience or problem.
+By considering these prompts, you can come up with novel ways to transform existing ideas or even adapt them for a new target audience or problem.

 With your product idea in mind, you may feel inclined to leapfrog ahead to production, but that can become a misstep if you fail to validate your idea first.